IMF approves much-awaited $3 billion bailout for Pakistan, saving it from defaulting on debt

-The IMF said its executive board approved an agreement to release the funds over a nine-month period to support Pakistan's economic stabilization program.
+The IMF said its executive board approved an agreement to release the funds over nine months to support Pakistan's economic stabilization program.

-The announcement comes less than two weeks after Pakistan and the IMF agreed to the nine-month plan following a series of meetings with Prime Minister Shehbaz Sharif, Finance Minister Ishaq Dar and other officials.
+The announcement comes less than two weeks after Pakistan and the IMF agreed to the plan following meetings with Prime Minister Shehbaz Sharif, Finance Minister Ishaq Dar and other officials.

 "The arrangement comes at a challenging economic juncture for Pakistan.
 A difficult external environment, devastating floods, and policy missteps have led to large fiscal and external deficits, rising inflation, and eroded reserve buffers" in the fiscal year 2023, the IMF said in a statement.

-Sharif quickly welcomed the IMF decision, saying it was a amajor step forward in the government’s efforts to stabilize the economy and achieve macroeconomic stability.
+Sharif quickly welcomed the IMF decision, saying it was a major step forward in the government’s efforts to stabilize the economy and achieve macroeconomic stability.

 “It bolsters Pakistan’s economic position to overcome immediate to medium-term economic challenges, giving the next government the fiscal space to chart the way forward,” he said in a tweet.
 “This milestone, which was achieved against the heaviest of odds & against seemingly impossible deadline, could not have been possible without excellent team effort.”